Lasseignejk/DC-Notes/BackEnd/Backend1--SetUpServer.md

 - If you put a console.log instead of a response, the request will never finish.
 Infinity.
 Every route needs a RESPONSE.

 - Each route can have only ONE response.
 If you have more than one you'll get an error.
 You can also chain onto the response.

+- Don't use spaces or - in route names, use _ instead.
 `res.status(401).send("Nope")`

 ## To send data to the server...
 postman --> body --> raw --> JSON

+## Parts of backend
+Backend has two parts -- the server and the database.

+Server receives a request, goes to the database, finds the data, and serves it to the client.